 With a certain amount of time on the clock, you and your group listen to helpful hints from a supervising employee (if you’re lucky!).
 The adrenaline of solving a clue that unlocks a secret door or panel in the wall is unmatched!

 While there are multiple escape rooms in Asheville, one centrally-located company is called Breakout Asheville and is located in the heart of downtown.
 You can also check out A-Escape Asheville, which is northwest of the city, and Fox-n-Otter Adventure Escapes, with locations in the Asheville Mall and south in Arden.

 Each company offers different themes, so book early to make sure you get your favorite!

-9. Go Full Willy Wonka on a French Broad Chocolate Factory Tour
+9. Take a French Broad Chocolate Factory Tour

 If you’ve walked around the beautiful Pack Square in downtown Asheville on a nice day, you’ve likely seen the line out the door at the French Broad Chocolate Lounge.
 This tasty treat-ery serves up all things chocolate: ice cream, single-origin bars, pastries, truffles, and a zillion other confections alongside drinks.

 What you might not know is that this well-known lounge also has a location a bit closer to the river that is their main factory.
 If you dream of being taken behind the scenes of a chocolate factory like Charlie Bucket, you’re in luck!